99ltaylor/Accessio/README.md

 <br></h2>

 <h3>Problem</h3>
 In Jamaica, only 15% of the population living with disabilities are registered to receive their eligible benefits & support.
 Thousands of people, like my Aunt Angela, go unsupported.
 People face technical difficulties in the registration process.
 Speech recognition technology can help.
-However, current technology doesn’t understand Jamaican Patois because AI algorithms are not trained with relevant Jamaican Patois and disability-specific datasets.
+However, current technology doesn’t understand Jamaican Patois because AI algorithms are not trained with relevant Jamaican Patois datasets.

 <h3>Solution</h3>